Ried Franzhauser Riesling Wagram DAC

 Serving Temperature: 9–10 °C

-Peak Drinking/Maturation Potential: Wonderfully drinkable when young, but also remains excellent after longer storage periods (5-6 years).
+Peak Drinking/Maturation Potential: Wonderfully drinkable when young, but also remains excellent after ageing (5-6 years).

 Food Pairing: Fish appetisers, poultry and white meat.